ewhal/pomf-todo/README.md

 - Rewrite JavaScript to ES6 using eslint-config-airbnb
 - Add Flash-free clipboard for copying uploaded file links
 - Add internationalization support
+  - May require swapping Swig templates for Mustache or Handlebars

 ### Release `3.0.0`